Ashishyadav186/ATM-machine-software-clone-/README.md

-# ATM-Machine
+# ATM-Machine Softwares
-ATM machine written in Java, with interface.
+ATM machine software having all the necessary features using Java and SQL.

+Suggestions are accepted.
+Ashish Yadav
+Project Leader